lcodedeveloper/dotnet-backend-architecture/README.md

 ## Tests

 Is very important to have a suite of automated tests in our project to enforce the quality of the code.
-In this layer there are to projects, onde for unitary tests and other for integration tests.
+In this layer there are two projects, one for unitary tests and other for integration tests.

 Developed by: Luã Falcão